Vegin Vegan Vegun!

 Discover how this simple, fermented seasoning adds depth and richness to any vegan, vegetarian and plant-based cooking.

-Onion Koji is sometimes called vegan consommé—a gentle seasoning made with just onions, rice koji, and salt.
+Onion Koji (玉ねぎ麹) is a Japanese umami seasoning made with just onions, rice koji, and salt—what I call a vegan consommé.
 It’s a foundation for creating flavorful plant-based dishes without relying on store-bought bouillon.

 For vegan and vegetarian cooking, seasonings can sometimes feel limited.
 Onion Koji naturally steps in as an alternative to consommé cubes, veggie bouillon, or even prepared broth—without additives or overpowering saltiness.